audiolabs/APSRR-2016/Ssenyonga-Huang12/report.md

 ### Reproducibility of the code
 - Are implementation details (programming language, platform, compiler flags, etc.) given?
-1/0.5
+1
 - Is the code available online?
-0.5
+0.5, only a demo

 ### Reproducibility of the data
 - Is there an explanation of what the data represents?
 1